arviz-devs/arviz/GOVERNANCE.md

 * If ties are still present after this second round, the winner will be chosen at random.
 Each person tied will pick a number between 0 and 100, and a random integer will be generated from random.org.
 The person with the closet circular distance will be selected.
 * At the conclusion of voting, all the results will be posted.
 * The decision about who can vote after the first election is deferred to the council.
 See below for details

-* Length of Tenure and reverification
+#### Length of Tenure and Reverification
+* Council members term limits are 4 years, after which point their seat will come up for reelection.
 * Each year on April 7th council members will be asked to restate their commitment to being on the council
 * Attempts should be made to reach every council member over at least 2 communication media.
 For example: email, slack, phone, or github.
 * If a council member does not restate their commitment their seat will be vacated.